 Think about it.
 You use your hands and feet in just about every activity, every day, so maintenance is absolutely crucial to keep both sets in looking fine and working well.

 Better Your Handshake

 Eye contact and a firm grip aren’t the only things that make your handshake distinguishable these days.
 If your mitts feel like sandpaper or your nail beds are dry and cracked, expect the first meeting with your Bumble date or potential boss to be a short one.

 “Think about how many hands you shake in a day,” says celebrity manicurist and Essie Global Lead Educator Rita Remark.
 “Now, think about it from the other person’s perspective: Can they feel calluses?
 Are your nails sharp or dirty?”
 The clean look a manicure provides can elicit more positive responses from loved ones, co-workers, and strangers.

 Manicures for Your Health

 “Men don’t have a clear vision of why taking care of their feet is a healthy way for living,” says Lolita Paschal, general manager of Hammer & Nails’ Portland, OR location and a 29-year veteran of the nail business.

 For starters, manicures and pedicures can be a great way to relax muscles and reduce stress levels when life gets too intense.
 Beauty and skincare expert Alana Mitchell believes they are therapeutic and ideal for “me” time.
 “Besides promoting a sense of being pampered, they give you an opportunity to sit back, relax and think about nothing.”

-Other research from the Touch Research Institute at the University of Miami Miller School of Medicine suggests that massaging body parts such as your hands and feet have “psychological benefits, such as reduction in levels of depression and anxiety,” as reported by Arthritis.org.
+Other research from the Touch Research Institute at the University of Miami Miller School of Medicine suggests that massaging body parts such as your hands and feet has “psychological benefits, such as reduction in levels of depression and anxiety,” as reported by Arthritis.org.